Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** :trait-prof: Proficiency with shields.

-You’ve trained to use shields not just for protection, but also for offense, granting you the following benefits:
+You've trained to use shields not just for protection, but also for offense, granting you the following benefits:

 - **Ability Score Increase**